Jump to content

 Cost absorption by health insurance companies is not common and must be applied for on a case-by-case basis.

-In in-vitro fertilisation (IVF/ICSI), there are two ways to obtain the necessary cells for PGD: by harvesting the polar bodies to analyse the genetic material of the pre-embryo or by trophectoderm biopsy at the embryonic blastocyst stage.
+• In in vitro fertilisation (IVF/ICSI), there are two ways to obtain the cells required for PGD: by removing the polar bodies to analyse the genetic material of the pre-embryo or by performing a trophectoderm biopsy at the embryonic blastocyst stage.

-• Both polar bodies are formed during the maturation of the oocyte and are only present in pairs after the sperm cell has penetrated.
-Then the two pronuclei (PN) are formed.
-In polar body diagnostics (PCD), both polar bodies must be examined in order to draw conclusions about the complete chromosome set or the mutation status of the oocyte.
+• Both polar bodies are formed during the maturation of the egg cell and are only present in pairs after the sperm cell has penetrated.
+The two pronuclei (PN) then form.
+In polar body diagnosis (PBD), both polar bodies must be examined in order to draw conclusions about the complete chromosome set or the mutation status of the egg cell.
 However, it is not always possible to remove both polar bodies completely, as one of them is often fragmented.
-The procedure only allows the diagnosis of diseases that can be inherited through the mother.
+The procedure only allows the diagnosis of diseases that can be inherited from the mother.

-• In trophectoderm biopsy, 6 to 8 cells can be taken, which usually allows a more accurate statement.
-After removal of the polar bodies, the resulting embryos are cultured to the blastocyst stage.
-This procedure allows the diagnosis of diseases that can be inherited from both the mother and the father.
-In contrast to polar body diagnostics, however, it requires a positive vote by the ethics committee.
+• During trophectoderm biopsy, 6 to 8 cells can be removed, which generally allows for a more precise diagnosis.
+After the polar bodies have been removed, the resulting embryos are cultured to the blastocyst stage.
+This procedure enables the diagnosis of diseases that can be inherited from both the mother and the father.
+However, unlike polar body diagnosis, it requires the approval of the ethics committee.

-After the cells have been collected, the pronuclei or blastocysts are cryopreserved (vitrification) until the result of the PGD is available.
-PGD itself is usually performed using molecular genetic techniques (NGS, etc.).
+• After the cells have been removed, the pronuclei or blastocysts are cryopreserved (vitrification) until the PGD results are available.
+PGD itself is generally performed using molecular genetic methods (NGS, etc.).

 Lecture on the topic of preimplantation genetic diagnosis